vitejs/vite/docs/blog/announcing-vite6.md

 ![Vite 6 Announcement Cover Image](/og-image-announcing-vite6.png)

+Today, we're taking another big step in Vite's story.
+The Vite [team](/team), [contributors](https://github.com/vitejs/vite/graphs/contributors), and ecosystem partners are excited to announce the release of Vite 6.

 It has been an eventful year.
 Vite adoption keeps growing, with npm downloads per week jumping from 7.5 million to 17 million since the release of Vite 5 a year ago.
 [Vitest](https://vitest.dev) is not only being favored more by users but is also starting to form an ecosystem of its own.
 For example, [Storybook](https://storybook.js.org) has new testing capabilities powered by Vitest.

 New frameworks have also joined the Vite ecosystem, including [TanStack Start](https://tanstack.com/start), [One](https://onestack.dev/), [Ember](https://emberjs.com/), and others.
 Web frameworks are innovating at an increasingly faster pace.
 You can check out the improvements folks have been doing at [Astro](https://astro.build/), [Nuxt](https://nuxt.com/), [SvelteKit](https://kit.svelte.dev/), [Solid Start](https://www.solidjs.com/blog/introducing-solidstart), [Qwik City](https://qwik.builder.io/qwikcity/overview/), [RedwoodJS](https://redwoodjs.com/), [React Router](https://reactrouter.com/), and the list goes on.